joshbegley/nyt-latest/README.md

 `Video captured flames engulfing an apartment building in Dallas on Thursday.`\
 https://www.nytimes.com/video/us/100000010931758/fire-dallas-apartment-building.html

-**Scripps Spelling Bee Live Updates: Shrey Parikh Triumphs After Tense Spell-Off**\
+**Shrey Parikh Triumphs After Tense Spell-Off**\
-`The 14-year-old from California spelled a record 32 words correctly in 90 seconds to prevail in the competition, clinching the victory with the winning word “bromocriptine.”`\
+`The 14-year-old from California spelled a record 32 words correctly in 90 seconds to prevail in the Scripps National Spelling Bee, clinching the victory with the winning word “bromocriptine.”`\
 https://www.nytimes.com/live/2026/05/28/us/scripps-spelling-bee

 **A Democrat’s Dodge on AIPAC Points to the Party’s Tensions Over Israel**\